30 Writing Prompts for Autumn: Fall Journal Ideas

 Fortunately, you don’t need much.
 You need something to write with and something to write on, and at journaling’s most basic, that’s it.

 Choose a journal that you like, because if it makes you happy, it will be easier to pick it up.
-Consider selecting a journal that reflects the autumn season to inspire your writing.
+Consider selecting a journal that reflects the autumn season, perhaps one adorned with colorful leaves, to inspire your writing and connect with the slowing down of nature.

 Tips for Establishing a Journaling Habit